sn0opy/mpdinterface2/readme.md

-# MPD-Webinterface 2
+# mpdinterface2

 Version 2 is still under development.
 You may encounter issues which should be fixed in the final version.
+You can find the old version [here](https://github.com/sn0opy/MPD-Webinterface)

 ## Documentation